Servilia (wife of Lucullus)

-Servilia, also known as Servilia Minor or Servilia the Younger was the second wife of Lucullus.
+Servilia, also known as Servilia Minor or Servilia the Younger, was the second wife of Roman politician and general Lucullus.

 Biography

 Early life

 There is some debate as to who her father was.
 Older authors who follow Plutarch deem her to be the daughter of Quintus Servilius Caepio and Livia, thus the younger full sister of Servilia Major and Gnaeus Servilius Caepio and half-sister to Cato the Younger and Porcia.
 Some modern historians such as Susan Treggiari tend to believe that she was actually the daughter of Gnaeus Servilius Caepio, thus a niece of Cato; but this is not universally accepted, Judith P. Hallett has argued that is implausible that the younger Caepio (who was born in 98 BC) would have married so young and sired a daughter fast enough that she would be old enough to marry Lucullus in 66 BC.

-The historian Edward Courtney identified her as the Servilia who was married to Quintus Lutatius Catulus, but that woman was more likely her aunt Servilia.
+The historian Edward Courtney identified her as the Servilia who was married to Quintus Lutatius Catulus, but that woman was more likely her aunt, also named Servilia.